jcbrinfo/slamtest/README.md

 * A POSIX-compliant system (Linux, *BSD, OS X, Cygwin, etc.)
 * BASH
+	* The locale’s encoding must be a superset of US-ASCII.
 * make, to build SlamTest itself or to run the self-tests

 # Usage